 There are all kinds of ways to light a charcoal chimney, but this safe and quick hack will help you get it started faster and easier, all while using tools you already have laying around the house.

 If you’re into gadgets to light your charcoal, that’s okay too.
 There’s not just one rights or perfect way to light your charcoal.
-The BBQ Dragon fan and Chimney of Insanity are a great match for any grill.
+There are all kinds of electric charcoal starters on the market that are a great match for any grill.
 There’s no wrong way to light your charcoal, just varying degrees of quickness.

 Whether you’re cooking with a Pit Barrel Cooker, Weber Smokey Mountain, Smokey Joe, Kamado grill or campfire, your charcoal is lit faster when the flame has easier access to the coal and heat.
 You won’t have to wait near as long to get started cooking on your grill.